quanteda/tutorials.quanteda.io/content/statistical-analysis/frequency.markdown

 <img src="/statistical-analysis/frequency_files/figure-html/unnamed-chunk-5-1.png" width="672" />

-Alternative, you can create a Wordcloud of the  100 most common hashtags.
+Alternatively, you can create a word cloud of the  100 most common hashtags.

 ```r